ocheupthrust/Terasys-MQTT/doc/README.md

 ```
 $ patch < mosquitto_v162_auth.patch
 ```
-* Like Mosquitto, the plug-in also have a config file, it is **config.mk** resides in the source.
+* Like Mosquitto, the plug-in also have a config file, it is **config.mk** resides in the downloaded source code.
 It requires the location of the downloaded Mosquitto library source code.
 Also SSL binary need to be provided.
 Modify the config.mk :
 ```
 MOSQUITTO_SRC =/home/$USER/mosquitto-1.6.2
 OPENSSLDIR = /usr/bin